newjersey/navigator.business.nj.gov/content/src/fundings/bond-financing.md

   exempt facilities in New Jersey.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Bond Financing program provides bond financing to qualified manufacturing companies, 501(c)(3) nonprofit organizations, and exempt facilities in New Jersey.
+  The Bond Financing program offers you bond financing if you are a qualified manufacturing company, 501(c)(3) nonprofit organization, or exempt facility in New Jersey.

 callToActionLink: https://www.njeda.com/bondfinancing/
 callToActionText: Learn more
 fundingType: loan